zeek/spicy/doc/zeek.rst

     [zeek] [SPICY_MYHTTP/7/resp] no unit specified for parsing

 After the initial initialization, you see the data arriving and the event being generated for Zeek.
-The plugin also reports that we didn't define a unit for the responder side---which we know in this case, but if that appears unexpectedly you probably found a problem.
+Zeek also reports that we didn't define a unit for the responder side---which we know in this case, but if that appears unexpectedly you probably found a problem.